Gold Base: North side

-The Church of Scientology's international management is based on the north side of Gold Base.
+Scientology's international management is based on the north side of Gold Base.
 Scientology founder L. Ron Hubbard's mansion, "Bonnie View", occupies a prominent spot on high ground with panoramic views of the San Jacinto Valley.
 According to property records, the residence cost $9.4 million and is equipped with a lap pool and a movie theater.
 It has been described as "high-end beautiful but not ostentatious", but Hubbard died long before it was completed.
-According to ex-members of Scientology, it is meant to be used by him when he returns after being reincarnated.
+According to ex-Scientologists, it is meant to be used by Hubbard when he returns after being reincarnated.
 It is used in part as a museum, housing most of Hubbard's belongings.

-Bonnie View is still maintained as if Hubbard is due to turn up tomorrow, with glasses of water covered with plastic wrap, toothbrushes set out in Hubbard's multiple personal bathrooms and "identical sets of Thom McAn black thongs ready for him to step into after a shower or bath."
+Bonnie View is still maintained as if Hubbard is due to turn up tomorrow, with glasses of water covered with plastic wrap, toothbrushes set out in multiple personal bathrooms and "identical sets of Thom McAn black thongs ready for him to step into after a shower or bath."
 A full-time staff regularly launders Hubbard's clothes and cleans the property.
-His cars are kept in the garage with full tanks of gas and the keys in the ignition, ready to be used at a moment's notice.
+His cars are kept in a garage with full tanks of gas and the keys in the ignition, ready to be used at a moment's notice.
 The rear of the house incorporates guest apartments and amenities which have reportedly been used by Tom Cruise on some of his visits to the base.

-Adjacent to Bonnie View is the RTC Building, the headquarters of the Religious Technology Center chaired by David Miscavige, Scientology's current leader.
+Adjacent to Bonnie View is the RTC Building, the headquarters of the Religious Technology Center chaired by Miscavige, who succeeded Hubbard as the church's leader.
 The 45000 sqft building, which was completed in 2004, is said to have cost over $70 million to construct.
-According to Tom de Vocht, who was put in charge of completing it after it fell years behind schedule and vastly overbudget, it had been already completed twice over at a cost of over $47 million – $1,200 per square foot – but on each occasion the entire interior had to be ripped out as it did not meet with Miscavige's approval.
-De Vocht discovered the building had been so shoddily built, it would have collapsed during even a minor earthquake.
+According to Tom de Vocht, who was put in charge of completing construction after it fell years behind schedule and vastly overbudget, the RTC Building had been already completed twice over at a cost of over $47 million – $1,200 per square foot – but on each occasion the entire interior had to be ripped out as it did not meet with Miscavige's approval.
+De Vocht discovered the building had been so shoddily built that it would have collapsed during even a minor earthquake.
 The walls were not connected to the floors; the building had a 1.25 in tilt; and there were no architectural drawings, only renderings of how it should appear.
 De Vocht was ordered to rebuild it, which cost a further $23 million.
 Millions more had to be spent on landscaping after Miscavige decreed the building, which is situated in the middle of the Californian desert, should appear to be set in a forest.